jlazaroibanezz/citrabounds/README.md

    - Comparisons between original and kinetically constrained models.
    - `graphs_with_citra.py` is utilized in the citramalate-producing scenario.

-   The output shows the solutions
+   The output shows the FBA solutions after the implementation of the kinetic bounds of each of the mapped reactions.
+Each solution represents a point in the output graphs.

 3. **`core_simulation.py`**: The core simulation script.
 It integrates the iML1515 model and applies kinetic constraints based on the the steady state simulation of the kinetic model.
 It includes functionality for:
    - Flux Balance Analysis (FBA) optimization.